Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Army and its opponents have gone over the current 47.5-point total in three of four games (75%) this season.
+- Army has combined with its opponents to put up more than 47.5 points in three of four games this season.

-- Ball State's games have gone over 47.5 points in two opportunities this season.
+- Ball State has combined with its opponents to score more than 47.5 points in two games this season.

-- Saturday's over/under is 8.5 points lower than the two team's combined 56 points per game average.
+- The two teams combine to score 56 points per game, 8.5 more than the total in this contest.

-- This contest's over/under is 4.5 points fewer than the 52 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 52 points per game, 4.5 more than this contest's over/under.

-- Black Knights games this season feature an average total of 50.0 points, a number 2.5 points higher than Saturday's over/under.
+- The average total in Black Knights games this season is 50.0, 2.5 points more than Saturday's over/under of 47.5.

 - The 55.8 PPG average total in Cardinals games this season is 8.3 points more than this game's over/under.